16. Environments and evaluation (*)#

 We call this the environment model of evaluation, a notion that R authors have borrowed from a Lisp-like language called Scheme[8] (see Section 3.2 of [1] and Section 6 of [66]).

-By default, expressions are evaluated in the current environment.
-We can fetch it by calling:
+By default, expressions are evaluated in the current environment, which can fetch by calling:

 sys.frame(sys.nframe()) # get the current environment